Wopslang/Wops/README.md

 ## Build and Run

-Use this command to build and make executable interpreter:
+Use this command in Git Bash to build and make executable interpreter:

 ```bash
 bash build.sh